 No doubt, a certain degree of co-dependency is present in every relationship but if your relationship has reached a degree of co-dependency that it is crippling and damaging for both the individuals then it is the high time that you undo such tendencies.

 - Take Therapy: People often resort to therapy as the final option but it is better to directly seek the help of a professional.
 A therapist will be able to guide you into establishing a proper communication channel.
 He will also highlight the habits or the behaviours that are unintentionally damaging.

 - Converse Openly: Share your honest feelings with your partner but without playing a blame game.
 Share what is troubling you and work as a team to improve it together.
-Be equally accepting with your partner.
+Be equally accepting towards your partner.

 - Self-Care: You cannot serve others if your own cup is not full.
 You must be able to take care of yourself and support yourself before doing that for your partner.

 - Establish Boundaries: Lift your partner and support them but know where the boundaries are.
 Give both of you the space to be yourselves where you can be self-sufficient.

 If you feel you need a Counselor to Release the Co-dependency issues as a Couple or as an Individual, we can start the Inward Journey to Understand the Roots of the Victim-hood…